Skip to content

 Consent, Communication, and Prostate Health

-• With Partners: If symptoms affect intimacy or daily life, talk openly and non-judgmentally.
+• With Partners: If symptoms affect intimacy or daily routines, talk openly and without judgment.
+Partners provide crucial support.

 Scenario Example: